-Infinity Kappa 62.11i 6.5″ Speakers
+Infinity Kappa 621X 6.5″ Speakers

-Because of the sweet spot in musical range, 6.5 inch speakers are extremely versatile and are more often than not the speaker size at factory settings and what you have in your car right now.
+Because of the sweet spot in the musical range, 6.5 inch speakers are extremely versatile and are more often than not the speaker size at factory settings and what you have in your car right now.

 The way to tell if you have 6.5” speakers is to take out the best tape measure and actually measure the diameter of the subwoofer.
 This should read around 6.5 inches.
 Although it is much easier to just install new speakers of the same size as your factory car speakers, there are definitely ways to go bigger or smaller if necessary.
 Since you already know the size of the speakers you want, you should consider sensitivity, power handling, and build quality.

 You also need to figure out if you want component or full range speakers.
 In a component system, there are multiple speakers of different sizes and each speaker has its own driver.